medizininformatik-initiative/Projectathon7-VHF-DataExtraction/README.md

 |MII_DATA_EXTRACTION_PSD_NAMES|prefix names of files to be packaged to a bundle - should match psd_name names of the psd_config.json file for the pseudonymised resources to be bundle||
 |MII_DATA_EXTRACTION_STORE_BUNDLE|whether to store the bundle directly on the fhir server, activate by setting env to "--storebundle" |None|
 |MII_DATA_EXTRACTION_ENCB64|whether to encode the bundle as base64, activate by setting env to "--encb64"|None|

+## Self-Signed Certificates

+If you are using a self-signed certificate for your FHIR server add the ca certificate to the "certs" folder and name it `custom-ca-bundle.crt`.